Return of the Jedi: Music

-John Williams composed and conducted the film's musical score with performances by the London Symphony Orchestra.
+John Williams composed the film's musical score and performed it with the London Symphony Orchestra.
 Orchestration credits also include Thomas Newman.
 The initial release of the film's soundtrack was on the RSO Records label in the United States.
-Sony Classical Records acquired the rights to the classic trilogy scores in 2004 after gaining the rights to release the second trilogy soundtracks (The Phantom Menace and Attack of the Clones).
+Sony Classical Records acquired the rights to the original trilogy scores in 2004 after gaining the rights to release the prequel trilogy soundtracks (The Phantom Menace and Attack of the Clones).
 In the same year, Sony Classical re-pressed the 1997 RCA Victor release of Return of the Jedi along with the other two films in the trilogy.
 The set was released with the new artwork mirroring the first DVD release of the film.
 Despite the Sony digital re-mastering, which minimally improved the sound heard only on high-end stereos, this 2004 release is essentially the same as the 1997 RCA Victor release.

 Release

-Return of the Jedis theatrical release took place on May 25, 1983.
-It was originally slated to be May 27, but was subsequently changed to coincide with the date of the 1977 release of the original Star Wars film.
+Return of the Jedi was released on May 25, 1983.
+It was originally slated to open on May 27, but was subsequently changed to coincide with the date of the 1977 release of the original Star Wars film.
 With a massive worldwide marketing campaign, illustrator Tim Reamer created the image for the movie poster and other advertising.
 At the time of its release, the film was advertised on posters and merchandise as simply Star Wars: Return of the Jedi, despite its on-screen "Episode VI" distinction.
-The original film was later re-released to theaters in 1985.
+The film was re-released in 1985.